bwvdnbro/CMacIonize/README.md

 included in the repository (even if the scripts to generate them are), so it is still possible to compile and run the code without Python.

+## Documentation

+The CMacIonize code contains a full inline documentation using Doxygen.
+A recent version of this documentation is available from [an online mirror](https://users.ugent.be/~bwvdnbro/CMacIonize/).
+A small number of [online tutorials](https://bwvdnbro.github.io/CMacIonize/tutorials/) is available from [the CMacIonize webpage](https://bwvdnbro.github.io/CMacIonize/).
+Other sources of documentation include:
+ - the journal article describing the original photoionization code on which CMacIonize was based, [Wood, Mathis & Ercolano (2004)](https://ui.adsabs.harvard.edu/abs/2004MNRAS.348.1337W/abstract)
+ - the journal article describing CMacIonize 1.0, [Vandenbroucke & Wood (2018)](https://ui.adsabs.harvard.edu/abs/2018A%26C....23...40V/abstract)
+ - the journal article describing the task-based algorithm underlying CMacIonize 2.0, [Vandenbroucke & Camps (2020)](https://ui.adsabs.harvard.edu/abs/2020arXiv200615147V/abstract)

 ## Support

-If you have any issues obtaining, compiling or running the code, please consult the [wiki](https://github.com/bwvdnbro/CMacIonize/wiki) or let us know (bert.vandenbroucke@gmail.com).
+If you have any issues obtaining, compiling or running the code, please consult the [wiki](https://github.com/bwvdnbro/CMacIonize/wiki) or the [online tutorials](https://bwvdnbro.github.io/CMacIonize/tutorials/), or let us know by email (bert.vandenbroucke@gmail.com).
+A [Slack workspace](https://cmacionize.slack.com) is available for regular users and contributors upon invitation.
 Try to use github issue were applicable to
  - [submit bug reports](https://github.com/bwvdnbro/CMacIonize/issues/new?template=bug.md)
  - [request new code features](https://github.com/bwvdnbro/CMacIonize/issues/new?template=enhancement.md)